pwegr/musicprofilespage/README.md

 # info
-This repository only contains links to my music profiles.
+This repository contains links to my music profiles.